4 Tipps: So gelingt Ihr Shop-Design mit Mobile First

 A popular approach to this is mobile first.
 The basic idea is simple: The most difficult design stage is worked on first.
 If all functions and design elements could be accommodated on a smartphone, they will also find plenty of space on larger screens.
 So after the store layout is created for mobile devices first, designers and developers gradually work their way to tablet and desktop.

-With the help of a grid basis, this creates responsive design that store visitors can use on any device.
-In the following sections, we explain what needs to be considered in the mobile-first strategy and what good design for display on mobile devices looks like.
+With the help of a grid basis, responsive web design is created that store visitors can use on any device.
+The following sections explain what needs to be considered in the mobile-first strategy and what good mobile-first design looks like.

 In addition to enabling browser caching, which briefly caches information so it doesn't have to be reloaded when you visit the store again, you can influence your customers' experience on mobile devices with targeted design decisions.